BuvinJT/distbuilder/docs/Issues.md

 	def restoreWorkDir() :
 	    if __INIT_DIR : os.chdir( __INIT_DIR )

-Example use of the above functions:
+Example use of the above functions, to place in your "entry point":

 	if __name__ == "__main__":
 	    normalizeWorkDir()